neilhkim/nf1-loss-pi3k-inhibitor-resistance-rnaseq/README.md

 The original paper does not explicitly describe this three-contrast design for the T47D RNA-seq subset; here it is made explicit to clarify the experimental logic.

-Through this, I was able to highlight detailed features such as the FOXO-associated inhibitor response in CTRL cells, reflecting a classical stress program induced by PI3K inhibition, and persistent MAPK, E2F, MYC, and G2M activity in NF1-KO cells under the inhibition, which act as bypass mechanisms that sustain proliferation.
+I have highlighted detailed features such as the FOXO-associated inhibitor response in CTRL cells, reflecting a classical stress program induced by PI3K inhibition.
+Additionally, I observed persistent MAPK, E2F, MYC, and G2M activity in NF1-KO cells under this inhibition, which act as bypass mechanisms that sustain proliferation.

-While the original study does not specify the methods, I use STAR, featureCounts for alignment and quantification.
-For differential expression, I use DESeq2, while the authors have used edgeR (see Tables S6 and S7 of the paper).
-I also use Hallmark and Reactome gene sets for pathway-level enrichment analysis, while the authors used Hallmark and MsigDB (see Figure S3 of the paper).
+While the original study does not specify the methods, I used STAR and featureCounts for alignment and quantification.
+For differential expression analysis, I employed DESeq2, whereas the authors used edgeR (see Tables S6 and S7 of the paper).
+I also utilized Hallmark and Reactome gene sets for pathway-level enrichment analysis, while the authors used Hallmark and MsigDB (see Figure S3 of the paper).

-Using alternative methods where the authors' method is known helps validate the robustness and reproducibility of their reported findings.
+Using methods different to the original study helps validate the robustness and reproducibility of their reported findings.

 ---